Current Research

 Establishment and validation of the ‘exposome’ as a prognostic predictor of female fertility

-A/Prof Mark Green, Dr Bradley Clarke, A/Prof Deidre Zander-Fox, Prof Luk Rombauts
+A/Prof Mark Green, Dr Bradley Clarke, Prof Deidre Zander-Fox, Prof Luk Rombauts

 Monash IVF Group and University of Melbourne

-There is now an increasing reliance on ART in order to reproduce.
-It is postulated that rising infertility can be partially attributed to exposure to man-made environmental toxicants, such as endocrine disrupting chemicals (EDCs), found in many everyday household items and personal care products.
-The aims of this project are to establish and validate methodologies to quantify the ‘exposome’, the harmful substances, and to provide preliminary data to determine whether the exposome can be used as a reliable prognostic marker for egg quality and thus fertility.
+There is now an increasing reliance on Assisted Reproductive Technology (ART) in order to conceive.
+It is postulated that the rising trend in infertility can be partially attributed to exposure to man-made environmental toxicants, such as endocrine disrupting chemicals (EDCs), found in many everyday household items and personal care products.
+The aims of this project are to firstly, establish and validate methodologies to quantify the ‘exposome’, and secondly, the accurate quantification of EDCs in the blood, urine and follicular fluid of patients.
+EDC concentrations will then be analysed with respect to clinical measurements of fertility to determine whether a negative correlation exists between EDCs and patient outcomes measures (i.e. number of eggs, as well as fertilisation, blastocyst and utilisation rates).
+The findings of this study will provide preliminary data to determine whether the exposome can be used as a reliable prognostic marker for egg quality and thus fertility.
 The project outcomes have substantial scope for understanding how exposure to chemicals can influence clinical success rates.

 Genetic studies on male infertility and the trans-generational health of children conceived through ART